 Development of the land began in 1928.
 Homes construction to place between 1929 and 1961.
 The neighborhood entered the National Registrar of Historic Places in 1988.

 All are notable architects in Tucson’s history.
 Home styles include Spanish Colonial, Ranch and Mission Revival.

 Tell anyone you own a home in Sam Hughes and they will know where you live.
-The Sam Hughes Neighborhood is well known and highly sought after.
+The Sam Hughes Neighborhood is well known and sought after.

 The Sam Hughes neighborhood is in central Tucson, AZ.
 Its boundaries are Speedway Boulevard, Broadway Boulevard, Campbell Avenue and Country Club Road.

 The neighborhood gets its name from a school located in the middle of the community.
 Not a surprise, the school’s name was Sam Hughes.

 Samuel C. Hughes was a Welsh immigrant who came to the United States in 1837 at the age of eight.
 Hughes had an advanced case of tuberculosis.